The black-necked swan is scientifically named Cygnus, meaning swan, and melancoryphus, meaning black pigment.

 Conservation

-In the year 2004 and 2005, black-necked swans from the Anwandter Nature Sanctuary died or moved away in their thousands.
+In 2004 and 2005, black-necked swans from the Anwandter Nature Sanctuary died or moved away in their thousands.
 This was due to contamination by the Valdivia Pulp Mill situated on the Cruces River, which flows to the wetlands.

-In 2005, nearly all the swans were killed with just four birds left from a previous population of about 5,000.
+In 2005, nearly all the swans were killed, with just four birds left from a previous population of about 5,000.
 The cause of death was examined and discovered to be the high level of metallic content in the water, particularly iron.

 Today, the swans are widely dispersed across various countries, and it is now a usual sight throughout the wetlands.
 The black-necked swan’s conservation status is pegged as Least Concern on the IUCN Red List of Threatened Species.